8 STEPS OF FOSTERING

 Drop-off location and a list of all required items to be sent with your dog can be found here.

-Please note: Drop-off is always on a Thursday at around 10:30 AM (for Austin drop-offs).
+Please note: Drop-off is always on a Thursday; time varies.
 Unfortunately, this may not be convenient for many of you who work full-time.
 If you realize that you won't be able to take your foster dog to transport yourself, please post for help on our Addicus' Legacy Foster and Volunteers page on Facebook (https://www.facebook.com/groups/225623824449371/) a week before transport.
 A lot of times, you may have to drop off your foster dog with someone who is willing to help out the night before.

 Lastly, please ensure that you were added to the Facebook Messenger thread for your transport date.
 Philippa Scott (www.facebook.com/philippa.scott.3) will provide you with all necessary updates and schedule changes a few days before.